m4r11/01.netwhat/README.md

 [Calculater++](http://jodies.de/ipcalc?host=51.254.122.100&mask1=24&mask2=)

-###"You want to implement a mechanism that automates IP configuration, including IP address, subnet mask, default gateway and DNS information.
-What protocol will you use to achieve this?"
+###### You want to implement a mechanism that automates IP configuration, including IP address, subnet mask, default gateway and DNS information.
+What protocol will you use to achieve this?

    SNMP
    DHCP ✅